Brass Sink Design Ideas: Styles, Finishes & Inspiration

 • Clean with warm, soapy water and dry to prevent water spots.

-• Avoid abrasive cleaners and scouring pads, which can damage the patina.
+• Avoid abrasive cleaners and scouring pads; they can damage the patina.

-A brass sink is more than a kitchen fixture—it’s a design statement.
-Whether you lean toward minimalist, rustic, or eclectic styles, brass sinks offer both elegance and practicality.
-For your next kitchen renovation, consider a brass sink to add warmth and sophistication to your space.
+A brass sink is more than a kitchen fixture — it’s a design statement.
+Whether you lean minimalist, rustic, or eclectic, brass sinks deliver elegance and practicality in equal measure.

-Enhance your kitchen design with our full range of brass kitchen components, including countertops, splashbacks, and decorative wall panels.
-These elements pair beautifully with both brass and copper sinks for a cohesive aesthetic.
+Enhance your kitchen design with our full range of brass components, including countertops, splashbacks, and decorative wall panels.
+These elements pair beautifully with brass (and copper) sinks for a cohesive aesthetic.

 Brass Sink FAQs